North Korea confirms ICBM test, warns of more powerful steps

 “With nuclear weapons in tow and having mastered the art of coercion and bullying, Kim does not need ‘self-defense.’
 But pitting the U.S. and South Korea as the aggressors allows Kim to justify his weapons development,” Soo Kim said.

 U.S. National Security Council spokesperson Adrienne Watson said the U.S. will take all necessary measures to ensure the security of the American homeland and South Korea and Japan.
-South Korea’s presidential National Security Council said it will seek to strengthen its “overwhelming response posture” against potential North Korean aggression based on the solid military alliance with the United States.
+South Korea’s presidential National Security Council said it will seek to strengthen its “overwhelming response capacity” against potential North Korean aggression based on the solid military alliance with the United States.

 South Korean and U.S. military officials plan to hold a table-top exercise this week to hone a joint response to a potential use of nuclear weapons by North Korea.
-The allies are also to conduct another joint computer simulated exercise and field trainings in March.
+The allies are also to conduct another joint computer simulated exercise and field training in March.

-North Korea is coming off a record year in weapons demonstrations with more than 70 ballistic missiles fired, including nuclear-capable weapons.
-North Korea has said many of those weapons tests were a warning over U.S.-South Korean military drills.
+Last year, North Korea set an annual record with the launch of more than 70 missiles, including nuclear-capable weapons.
+North Korea has said many of those weapons tests were a warning over previous U.S.-South Korean military drills.
 Last year, it also passed a law that allows it to use nuclear weapons preemptively in a broad range of scenarios.

 Kim Jong Un entered 2023 with a call for an “exponential increase” of the country’s nuclear warheads, mass production of battlefield tactical nuclear weapons targeting South Korea and the development of more advanced ICBMs targeting the U.S.